 - Add it to your soups and stew for a mellow garlicky taste

-- Add to mashed yam or potato or even yam pottage
+- Add to mashed potatoes for some delicious roasted garlic mashed potatoes, yam or even yam pottage

 - Add to olive oil or any other flavourless oil to jazz it up (Roasted garlic infused oil)

-- Add it to roasted yam or potato
+- Great with roasted yam or potato wedges

 - Add to your pasta dishes and tomato/pizza sauce